lipoprotein/lipoprotein/README.md

 # About me

-I’m @lipoprotein, a computer science undergrad with focus on Scientific Computing at the University of Vienna.
+I’m @lipoprotein, a simple software developer employed at a software company in the heart of Linz in Austria.
+Formerly I was studying Computer Science with emphasis on Scientific Computing at the University of Vienna.

 ## Interests